JETtech-Labs/sk_rest_client/docs/source/user_management.rst

 .. image:: images/sk_vpn_cli_otp_qrcode.png
     :align: center

+|

 .. _ssh_user_mgmt:

 SSH User Management
 -------------------
 SSH users can be added allowing for SSH access to the SK-VPN.

+From the Web UI:

+System -> SSH Users allows administrators to manage SSH users.

 From the REST API: